+The net cash used for investing activities in fiscal 2012 of \$13.9 million consisted primarily of capital expenditures for machinery and equipment at our US and Belgian manufacturing operations.
+In fiscal 2012, the Company spent \$13.7 million for capital expenditures, up from \$12.0 million and \$4.5 million in fiscal years 2011 and 2010, respectively.

-The net cash used for investing activities in fiscal 2011 of \$12.0 million consisted primarily of capital expenditures for machinery and equipment at our domestic and Belgian manufacturing operations.
+The net cash used for investing activities in fiscal 2011 of \$12.0 million consisted primarily of capital expenditures for machinery and equipment at our US and Belgian manufacturing operations.
 In fiscal 2011, the Company spent \$12.0 million for capital expenditures, up from \$4.5 million and \$8.9 million in fiscal years 2010 and 2009, respectively.

-The net cash used for investing activities in fiscal 2010 of \$4.6 million consisted primarily of capital expenditures for machinery and equipment at our domestic and Belgian manufacturing operations, and the continuation of the global implementation of a new ERP system started in fiscal 2007.
+The net cash used for investing activities in fiscal 2010 of \$4.6 million consisted primarily of capital expenditures for machinery and equipment at our US and Belgian manufacturing operations, and the continuation of the global implementation of a new ERP system started in fiscal 2007.
 In fiscal 2010, the Company spent \$4.5 million for capital expenditures, down from \$8.9 million and \$15.0 million in fiscal years 2009 and 2008, respectively.
-The software costs associated with the new ERP have been substantially paid for and were capitalized as appropriate in fiscal years 2007 and 2008.
+The software costs associated with the new ERP have been substantially paid for and were capitalized in fiscal years 2007 and 2008.

-The net cash used for investing activities in fiscal 2009 of \$7.8 million consisted primarily of capital expenditures for machinery and equipment at our domestic and Belgian manufacturing operations, and the continuation of the global implementation of a new ERP system started in fiscal 2007.
-In fiscal 2010, the Company expects to complete the majority of the remaining ERP implementation work for its foreign manufacturing and distribution operations.
-The software costs associated with the new ERP have been substantially paid for and capitalized as appropriate in fiscal years 2007 and 2008.